happinessjon/AbdumalikovIqboljon/README.md

       I learned frontend development from zero to advanced with the help of senior developer who gave me feedbacks for my projects developed during my studies.
-    - I’m currently learning React Framework.
+    - I’m currently learning React Library.
 LANGUAGE
   - English
   - Russian (a little).